-- 16.29 Refuse and recycling storage facilities will be provided within the individual plots with a communal bin collection point proposed at the end of the access drive for collection days.
-The proposed arrangements will not have any adverse impact on the visual amenity of the surrounding area. - 16.30 The application site is located within Flood Zone 1 and consequently, the site is unlikely to be susceptible to flooding and the development would not contribute to surface water flooding.

-- The site has been used for garaging for some years and therefore a Ground Contamination Report was submitted with this application.
+- 16.32 Refuse and recycling storage facilities will be provided within the individual plots, and it is anticipated that kerbside collection is proposed.
+The proposed arrangements will not have any adverse impact on the visual amenity of the surrounding area. - 16.33 The application site is located within Flood Zone 1 and consequently, the site is unlikely to be susceptible to flooding and the development would not contribute to surface water flooding. - The site has been used for garaging for some years and therefore a Ground Contamination Report was submitted with this application.
 The Contaminated Land Officer is satisfied with this report and concludes that the site could be made suitable for its intended use subject to conditions which have been accepted by the agent.
-There are therefore no objections to the proposal on the basis of contamination. - 16.32 Concerns were raised by neighbouring occupiers that the demolition of the garages would leave their gardens exposed given that the garages currently form part of their boundary.
-The agent confirmed that no garden will be left exposed, with temporary fencing being installed to secure neighbours' gardens immediately after the demolition of the garages.
-Once the development is completed, the temporary fence will be replaced with a permanent fence/brick wall. - A payment of £127.30 per dwelling will be made in contribution towards the measures in Recreational disturbance Avoidance and Mitigation Strategy (RAMS) for the Essex Coast to avoid and mitigate adverse effects from increased recreational disturbance to ensure that Habitat Sites are not adversely affected and the proposal complies with the Habitat Regulations.
+There are therefore no objections to the proposal on the basis of contamination. - 16.35 A payment of £137.71 per dwelling will be made in contribution towards the measures in Recreational disturbance Avoidance and Mitigation Strategy (RAMS) for the Essex Coast to avoid and mitigate adverse effects from increased recreational disturbance to ensure that Habitat Sites are not adversely affected, and the proposal complies with the Habitat Regulations. - The proposal includes the installation of solar panels which would have an environmental benefit and satisfies the criteria of emerging Section 2 Policy DM25 which states that the local planning authority will support proposals for renewable energy projects (including solar panels on buildings) at appropriate locations in the Borough to help reduce Colchester's carbon footprint.